-All high school students, beginning with freshmen entering in school year 2011-2012, must take and pass at least one (1) online class as a part of the 24 required credits for high school graduation.
-This class may be taken during the summer and during any of the 9th through 12th grade years, either during school hours in a computer lab in the school or after school hours at home, and may be a 1⁄2 credit course or a full credit course.
+All high school students must take and pass at least one (1) online class as a part of the 24 required credits for high school graduation.
+This class may be taken during the summer and during any of the 9th through 12th grade years, either during school hours in a computer lab in the school or after school hours at home, and may be a 1⁄2 credit course or a full credit course as long as the student takes the course in its entirety online.
 School counselor approval is required for all online classes, regardless of when and where the class is taken.
 High-school level online classes taken during middle school years will satisfy the online graduation requirement for high school students as well.